Ideal Weight by Height

 lbs

-The single "ideal" figure shown is the average of the four US clinical formulas (Devine, Hamwi, Robinson, Miller).
-The healthy range uses the CDC/WHO BMI window of 18.5–24.9 — the evidence-based target for adults.
+The single number shown is the average of four clinical formulas (see Section 3).
+The healthy range uses the CDC/WHO BMI window of 18.5–24.9.

 Men · Reference